 Going for the drive along the coastal road in Mullaghmore, which is part of the Wild Atlantic Way, is nothing short of spectacular as it takes you right along the edge of the water.

-The short, but the spectacular loop is around 3 kilometres in length and rewards visitors with stunning mountain views, glimpses of Donegal coast and a castle by the sea.
+The short, yet spectacular loop is around 3 kilometres in length and rewards visitors with stunning mountain views, glimpses of the Donegal coast and a castle by the sea.

 #5.
 Take in the views at Mullaghmore Head